-- 4.3.
-Are non-competition issues taken into account in assessing the merger? - 4.3.1.
-Yes, some non-competition issues (e.g., promoting national champion, implementing State's master plan) are taken into account in assessing an economic concentration. - 4.4.
-What is the scope of involvement of third parties in the assessment process? - 4.4.1.
-During the assessment process, the NCC can consult with management authorities of the relevant industry, sector in which the parties are operating; and relevant enterprises, organizations, and individuals.57 However, it is not clear to what extent third parties could access the documents and information of the parties.
-The involvement of third parties could materially affect the final decision of the NCC on the merger because such third parties may provide information relating to determination of relevant market and market share.58 - 4.5.
-What information gathering powers does the merger authority enjoy in relation to the scrutiny of a merger? - 4.5.1.
-At law,59 the NCC has the authority to request the parties to an economic concentration to provide information and documents.
-The NCC also has the right to consult other parties or authorities. - 4.6.
-During the regulatory process, what provision is there for the protection of commercially sensitive information? - 4.6.1.
-The NCC is obliged to keep information and materials provided by parties confidential in accordance with law.60 However, as discussed in 3.14, certain information may be made public when the NCC's decision is issued.
-In recent guidance, the MOIT requires the parties to a transaction to submit a request stating contents and information which need to be kept confidential by the MOIT.61 Presumably, if the parties do not make a request for confidentiality, then the MOIT is not obliged to keep the notification confidential.
+4.3.
+Are non-competition issues taken into account in assessing the merger?

+4.3.1.
+Yes, some non-competition issues (e.g., promoting national champion, implementing State's master plan) are taken into account in assessing an economic concentration.

+4.4.
+What is the scope of involvement of third parties in the assessment process?

+4.4.1.
+During the assessment process, the VCC can consult with management authorities of the relevant industry, sector in which the parties are operating; and relevant enterprises, organizations, and individuals.
+However, it is not clear to what extent third parties could access the documents and information of the parties.
+The involvement of third parties could materially affect the final decision of the VCC on the merger because such third parties may provide information relating to determination of relevant market and market share.

+&lt;sup>56 Article 39 of the Competition Law 2018.

-58 Article 3.2 and 9.2 of Decree 35/2020.
+&lt;sup>57 Article 3.2 and 9.2 of Decree 35/2020.